tbm/homepage/content/debian/kirkwood/qnap/ts-41x/install.md

 </pre>
 </div>

-Once the command has completed, you can reboot your TS-41x:
+Once the command has completed, you can reboot your QNAP device:

 <div class="code">
 <pre>